-- Reviewed best practices within other jurisdictions - Developed options for aligning the Office's current audit methodology with an approach which incorporates value-for-money - Identified and prioritized training requirements of staff and the resources needed to deliver that training - 2.0 By March 31, 2016, the Office of the Auditor General will have initiated the implementation of a new audit methodology which incorporates value-for-money. - 3.0 By March 31, 2017, the Office of the Auditor General will have completed the implementation of a new audit methodology approach and initiated the evaluation of select components.
+- Reviewed best practices within other jurisdictions - Developed options for aligning the Office's current communication methods with alternative methods - Identified and prioritized training requirements of staff and the resources needed to deliver that training - 2.0 By March 31, 2019, the Office of the Auditor General will have initiated the implementation of its new communication methods. - 3.0 By March 31, 2020, the Office of the Auditor General will have implemented its new communication methods.

-Issue 2: Timeliness of Financial Statement Audits
+Issue 2: Timeliness of Audits

-In order for financial statement information to be beneficial to users it has to be relevant.
-One of the ways relevance is achieved is by ensuring the information is received by users and decision makers in a timely manner as the usefulness of information for decision making declines as time elapses.
-The Office of the Auditor General is the independent auditor of the Province's financial statements and the financial statements of several Crown agencies.
-Our primary objective is to improve the timeliness of the audit of the Province's financial statements.
-We will consult with Government and review our audit approach to identify opportunities to improve the timeliness of the audit of the Province's financial statements.
-Improving the timeliness of the completion of Crown agency financial statement audits also provides users of these financial statements with more relevant information.
-Therefore, we will consult with Crown agencies and review our audit approach to identify opportunities to improve the timeliness of the audits of their financial statements.
+In order for the results of our audits to be beneficial to the users, they must be relevant.
+One way relevance is achieved is by ensuring that users and decision makers receive the information in a timely manner as the usefulness of information for decision-making declines as time elapses.
+The Office of the Auditor General has two main audit cycles:

+- attest audits of the financial statements of the Province and several Crown agencies; and - performance audits of Government departments and Crown agencies.

+We intend to improve the timeliness of these audits to ensure that they are completed in accordance with established priorities and statutory deadlines.
+We will consult with Government and its Crown agencies and review our audit approach to identify priorities and opportunities to improve the timeliness of these audits.
+Improving the timeliness of the completion of our audits will provide Government and its Crown agencies with more relevant information and, if warranted, timely recommendations.

-Goal: By March 31, 2017, the Office of the Auditor General will have improved the timelines for completing financial statement audits.
+Goal: By March 31, 2020, the Office of the Auditor General will have improved the timeliness in completing its audits.